aserg-ufmg/micro-bookstore/README.md

 * A protocol for exchanging messages between client and server applications

-In gRPC, the implementation of these concepts is called **Protocol Buffer**, which can be summarized as:
+In gRPC, the implementation of these concepts is called **Protocol Buffers**, which can be summarized as:

 > Protocol Buffer = interface definition language + protocol for exchanging messages between client and server applications